gourie/website/content/post/starter.md

 more time thinking about what I have read (favoring depth over breadth).

 Finally, I would like to ask you, the reader, a favour.
 Please reach out to me for questions or comments on my content.
-I am specifically keen to find out whether my writings are clear and discuss your views or experiments with the discussed content.
+I am specifically keen to find out whether my writings are clear and hear your views on or experiments with the posted content.
 Although this format is static and one-way, I would love to start a conversation with anyone interested!!